 - Thumbnail Viewer- Displays thumbnail of images to assist quick view pictures.

 A Linux Live CD that includes a wealth of digital forensic tools is CAINE (Computer Aided Investigative Environment).
 The modern edition of Caine is established on the Ubuntu Linux LTS, MATE, and LightDM.
-Compared to its original version, the new version has been altered to fulfill the standard forensic reliability and security standards.
+Compared to its original version, the new version has been altered to fulfil the standard forensic reliability and security standards.

 - It is a user-friendly interface that formulates together some prominent forensic tools, multiple of which is open source